This post has been updated in March 28, 2018

 Step 1.
 Go to Apple menu.
 See if there is any update in App Store for your Mac.

 Step 2.
 If there is, click "App Store".

 Step 3.
 Click "Update" to get the update.

 If it is a Mac of older version and you have used it for years, then there may be little that you can do about the slow Mac but upgrade its RAM.

 Solution: Upgrade RAM

 Step 1.
 Check memory pressure on "Activity Monitor".
 If the area shows red, you really need to upgrade the RAM.

 Step 2.
 Contact Apple Support and learn about your exact Mac model and if you could add more RAM to the device.

 Step 3.
 Purchase suitable RAM and intsall the new RAM to your Mac.

+Above are the most common problems for your MacBook Air or MacBook Pro running very slow and freezing.
 If you have other solutions, please share with us by leaving your comments.